pinglanwangyu/Principle-basedRepairSelection/README.md

 &emsp;&emsp;&emsp;&emsp;         And g1.org_pac_id != g2.org_pac_id ;

 We selected a set of conflicts whose sizes range from 4 to 51.
-In total, we obtained 35710 (9134 binary and 26576 non-binary) conflicts, i.e. medical_conflictgrpha.dat, the input of pysat_for_hittingset.ipynb, which results in 1888 connected components.
+In total, we obtained 35710 (9134 binary and 26576 non-binary) conflicts,

+`medical_conflictgrpha.dat`

+It is the input of the notebook:

+`pysat_for_hittingset.ipynb`

+which generated 1888 connected components of the conflict graph:

+`conflicts.json` contains the conflicts appearing in each connected component.

+`hittingset.json` contains the minimal hitting sets of each connected component.